kivanc57/pymongo_operations/README.md

 📦 **Atlas Vector Search**: Implement vector search in MongoDB using `$vectorSearch` with indexed embeddings for efficient retrieval.

-📦 **Vector Embeddings**: Generate sentence embeddings using `Hugging Face` and store them in MongoDB for semantic search.
+📦 **Vector Embeddings**: Generate sentence embeddings using `Hugging Face`🤗 and store them in MongoDB for semantic search.

 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘